-LCM FX has adopted a Customer Identification Program (CIP).
-LCM FX will provide notice that they will seek identification information; collect certain minimum customer identification information from each customer, record such information and the verification methods and results.
+LCM has adopted a Customer Identification Program (CIP).
+LCM will provide notice that they will seek identification information; collect certain minimum customer identification information from each customer, record such information and the verification methods and results.

 Notice to customers

-LCM FX will provide notice to customers that it is requesting information from them to verify their identities, as required by applicable law.
+LCM will provide notice to customers that it is requesting information from them to verify their identities, as required by applicable law.

 Know your customer

 When a business relationship is formed, in order to establish what might constitute normal activity later in the relationship, it is necessary for the company to ascertain the nature of the business a client expects to conduct.